testflows/TestFlows-WebSite/source/handbook/index.md

 ## Overriding Attributes

-You can override any attributes of a decorated test by explicitly creating a test that uses it as a base via `test` parameter, or `run` parameter if there is no need to pass any arguments to the test, and define any new values of the attributes as needed.
+You can override any attributes of a decorated test by explicitly creating a test that uses it as a base using the `test` parameter, or the `run` parameter if there is no need to pass any arguments to the test, and define any new values of the attributes as needed.

 For example, we can override the `name` and `flags` attributes of a decorated